1973 Glasgow Govan by-election

-Results
+Result

-MacDonald won a shock victory for the SNP; this was the party's fourth Parliamentary election victory, after the 1945 Motherwell by-election, the 1967 Hamilton by-election, and the Western Isles seat in 1970.
-The party gained an additional 31.2% of the vote, and MacDonald sat alongside Donald Stewart, SNP MP for the Western Isles, in the British House of Commons.
+MacDonald won a shock victory for the SNP; this was the party's fourth Parliamentary election victory, following the 1945 Motherwell by-election, the 1967 Hamilton by-election, and the Western Isles seat in 1970.
+The party gained an additional 31.2% of the vote, and MacDonald sat alongside Donald Stewart, SNP MP for the Western Isles, in the House of Commons.
 The Glasgow Herald described the result as a "debacle" for Labour, which proved that "no Labour seat is safe from Nationalist assault."
 An editorial in the same newspaper on the morning after the result was announced said that the defeat in Govan, which had been thought to be a safe seat, and the failure of Labour to make up ground on the Conservatives in the Edinburgh North by-election on the same day, "were the worst ever" by-election results "for the Labour Party in Scotland."

 The Labour vote fell sharply, in an ominous defeat for the party, given that a general election was expected soon.
 The Conservative vote halved, and the party lost its deposit, placing only just ahead of the Liberals. however the Conservative performance in Govan was eclipsed by the party holding Edinburgh North fairly comfortably.

 In the aftermath of the defeat it was reported that there was criticism of the Labour members of Glasgow Corporation for failing to support Selby's campaign.
 The leader of the Labour group on the Council, the Rev. Geoffrey Shaw conceded that there had been an element of complacency about the campaign, though argued that this was among the Labour Party as a whole, rather than just among councillors.

 MacDonald lost the seat at the February 1974 general election to Selby, who himself stood down after only five years.
 However, the SNP were able to win seven other seats at the 1974 election, and established themselves as a permanent grouping in the British Parliament.